Hermann von Salza: Biography

 At the request of King Andrew II of Hungary in 1211, Hermann led the placing of Teutonic Knights in the Burzenland in Transylvania to defend against the Cumans.
 Hungarian nobles complained of the order's presence, however, and they were forced to leave by 1225.
 Meanwhile, Hermann accompanied Frederick on the Fifth Crusade against Damietta in 1219, and he was decorated for bravery by John of Brienne.
-Hermann later convinced Frederick to undertake the Sixth Crusade, and was partially responsible for Frederick's marriage to Yolanda, John of Brienne's daughter.
+Hermann later convinced Frederick to undertake the Sixth Crusade, and was partially responsible for Frederick's marriage to Isabella, John of Brienne's daughter.

 Upon his return to Europe, Hermann helped to end the War of the Keys and lift Frederick's excommunication.
 He was then requested by Konrad I of Masovia to fight the pagan Old Prussians.
 After Hermann had gained approval from both the Pope and the Emperor the knights began their lengthy campaign to Christianize Prussia in 1230.

 Hermann's subsequent visits with the Pope or the Emperor brought new privileges and donations to the Order.
 He was also able to obtain the incorporation of the Livonian Brothers of the Sword into the Teutonic Order in 1237.
 The importance of Hermann's role as mediator between Pope Gregory IX and the emperor can be seen by the fact that all communication between Frederick and the pope broke off with Hermann's death.

 Within the Teutonic Order, however, the knights began to grow dissatisfied at the absence of their Grand Master, so they recalled him and had him withdraw from his political life.
 However, he was less successful as a religious leader, and soon retired to Salerno in 1238.
 He died there in 1239.